Shallowrun Guide Service

 Southern Flounder

 Southern Flounder are masters of camouflage, blending into sandy or muddy bottoms with both eyes on their left side.
 They typically range from 15-18 inches, but can grow up to 33 inches.
 You'll find them in shallow coastal waters, bays, and estuaries.
-Fall is prime time as they migrate to spawn offshore.
-Anglers love targeting flounder for their tasty white meat and the challenge of detecting their subtle bites.
-To catch 'em, use live bait like mullet or shrimp on a Carolina rig.
-Let it sit on the bottom, then slowly drag it along - when you feel weight, give it a second before setting the hook.
-These ambush predators often hold the bait before committing, so patience is key.
-Look for them around structure like oyster beds, dock pilings, and dropoffs where they wait to ambush prey.
+Fall is prime time for catching these flatfish as they migrate to spawn.
+Anglers love targeting flounder for their delicate, white meat and the challenge of hooking them.
+They're ambush predators, so use slow-moving baits like live minnows or soft plastics.
+A local trick: when you feel a bite, wait a few seconds before setting the hook.
+Flounder often grab prey sideways before repositioning it, so patience pays off.
+Whether you're drift fishing or working structure, these odd-looking fish put up a surprisingly good fight and make for excellent table fare.

 Southern Flounder